MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-policy.md

 - For **Platform** select **macOS**.
 - For **Profile**, select **FileVault**
-- For more information about the FileVault settings, see [settings for FileVault](../protect/endpoint-security-disk-encryption-profile-settings.md#filevault).
+- For more information about the BitLocker settings, see [settings for BitLocker](../protect/endpoint-security-disk-encryption-profile-settings.md#BitLocker).

 ### Silently enable BitLocker on devices